 Another Note: The title loosely means Ancient Runes in Latin.
 This chapter was revised on 6/14/16.

-Hermione Granger sat at her house's table in the Great Hall Monday morning of the second week of school.
+Hermione Granger sat at her house's table in the Great Hall one morning during the second week of school.
 The enchanted ceiling revealed a cloudless sky, spotted with flocks of migrating birds, and the sun shining brightly.
 Spellman's Syllabary, by Sheila Spellman, sat wide open before her, her finger easily gliding across the page as she read.
-Brushing a lock of curly, chestnut hair out of her eyes, she turned the aged and yellowed page.
-Picking up a piece of lightly buttered toast from the plate next to her right elbow, she munched on her breakfast as she soaked up the knowledge contained in the ancient book.
+She brushed a lock of curly hair out of her eyes as she turned the yellowed page.
+Picking up a piece of buttered toast from the plate next to her elbow, she munched on her breakfast as she studied next week's lesson.

-"But it's only the second week of school," he said through a mouthful of eggs and toast.
+"But it's only the second week of school."
+He spoke around a mouthful of eggs and toast.

+"Yes."
 She grimaced at him, flicking a speck of egg from the sleeve of her robes.
-"Yes," she said, "but next year is OWLs and I want to be prepared."
+"Next year is OWLs, and I want to be prepared."

 Ron's eyes bulged, his mouth hanging open, a half-chewed sausage visible.
 "OWLs?"

 "But they aren't until the end of next year.
 Why are you worrying about them now?"